superlloyd/Galador.Reflection/README.md

 ## Galador.Reflection
 [API Documentation](Galador.Reflection.chm?raw=true)

-Here are a collection of reflection based multiplatform utilities.
+Here are a collection of reflection based multiplatform .NET utilities.
+The project is a VS2015 Community solution.

-Using bait and switch trick there is only 1 DLL for each supported platforms.
-So far iOS, Android, Desktop .NET.
+Using bait and switch trick there is only 1 DLL for each supported platforms, however the PCL DLL is used only at compile time and **should** not be used at runtime.
+Use the iOS, Android, Desktop .NET or .NET Core DLL instead.

+Look in the test apps for additional usage sample.

+Still left todo:
-.NET Core support will come later...
+- improve and test .NET Core library
-UWP will NOT...

-Not much documentation (for now), look in the **TestApp** project for the Unit test class for an idea on where to start.
+- improve `Deserialize()` performance
+- publish Nuget packages

 Most interesting classed exposed: